1991 Spanish local elections in Extremadura

-This is the results breakdown of the local elections held in Extremadura on 26 May 1991.
+This article presents the results breakdown of the local elections held in Extremadura on 26 May 1991.
 The following tables show detailed results in the autonomous community's most populous municipalities, sorted alphabetically.

 City control

-The following table lists party control in the most populous municipalities, including provincial capitals (shown in bold).
-Gains for a party are displayed with the cell's background shaded in that party's colour.
+The following table lists party control in the most populous municipalities, including provincial capitals (highlighted in bold).
+Gains for a party are highlighted in that party's colour.